Hash-AK/PiRPKey/JOURNAL.md

 ## Day 10 (5 June 2025)

 I'm trying to implement the NFC today.
 As I'm completly new to that I decided to try to use AI to help me a bitm ore heavily for the connections.
 I will use [this](https://jlcpcb.com/partdetail/NxpSemicon-PN7150B0HNC11002Y/C702907) module.
+After some research I realized that maybe [that one](https://jlcpcb.com/partdetail/NxpSemicon-PN7160A1HNC100E/C3303788) was better so I'm switching to it.
+There's also [a design guide](https://www.nxp.com/docs/en/application-note/AN12988.pdf) so that's kinda nice.
+Again I use AI to help understand what pin go where (a real torture, it have 40 pins, thankfully only a few are used, most are N/C (Not Connected) )

+I had to add an external crystal for the nfc.
+I'm starting to doubt that i'll be able to fit all that in a usb stick format.

-**Schematic + Research : 1:20 min**
+**Schematic + Research : 1:55 min**
 ----------------------------------------------------
 ## Brainstorm
 For now v1 will be :